leaherb/GoFish/README.md

 # GoFish
-> This project is a work in progress

 Use Python to search Gapminder.org datasets for possible features of interest:

 1. feature pairs with a moderate to strong Pearson's correlation coefficient
 2. additional filters TBD

-A possible improvement to this project is to incorporate machine learning.
+A possible improvement to this project is to incorporate or compare to machine learning techniques.

 <img src="docs/GoFishPlot.png" alt="GoFish correlation plot" width="300px" height="auto">